-Our face to face session with one of our English teachers takes place each Wednesday at 4:00pm.
+A face-to-face session with one of our English teachers takes place each week at our Brisbane, Gold Coast and Melbourne campus.
 This session will expand on the FAQs in the next tab.
 During the session, you will

 - understand the nuances of Australian workplace culture

 - learn about the styles of questions asked in an interview situation

 - go through your CV (resume) so the teacher can correct and offer advice